skagankose/lisarWebsite/README.md

-# lisarWebsite
+# Lisar Website
-Website for managing study related issues of highschool student at Lisar Academia which is located at Istanbul, Turkey-
+Website for managing education related works for highschool students at Lisar Academia which is located at Istanbul, Turkey.

-requirments: python 3, django 1.8

-index:
+Index:
   docs - Informations about the website; sampleWebsite - Sample template to use on the website;
   theWebsite - Django directory of the project;